▷ Homestuck Title Test

 Once you’ve figured out your results, consult the Class Table.

 Go to the quadrant headed by your dominant Perceiving function.
 Once you’ve found it, locate the Class that corresponds with your preferred Triarchic Intelligence.
-For example, my dominant Perceiving function is Ne, so I could be a Witch, Prince, or Thief.
+For example, my dominant Perceiving function is Ne, so I could be a Witch, Prince, or Knight.
 My preferred Triarchic Intelligence is Analytic, indicating the Witch Class.
 Therefore, I am a Witch!

 In the event that your Triarchic Intelligence results assign you a Class that you disagree with based on gender restrictions, feel free to select instead the Class indicated by your second-highest Triarchic Intelligence.
-So, for example, if my dominant cognitive function were Si and my preferred Triarchic Intelligence were Creative but I really wasn’t feeling the codpiece Class, then I might decide to label myself a Rogue instead because my second-highest Triarchic Intelligence is Practical, or whatever it happens to be.
+So, for example, if my dominant cognitive function were Si and my preferred Triarchic Intelligence were Creative but I really wasn’t feeling the codpiece Class, then I might decide to label myself a Page instead because my second-highest Triarchic Intelligence is Practical, or whatever it happens to be.

 That’s it!
 You now have your (not very) official God Tier Class.
 Keep reading to determine your Aspect!